 School officials today are being asked to do more than educate students.
 They’re also expected to address many other aspects of students’ lives.
-One of those areas is mental health.
+One of those areas is social/emotional learning.
 Identifying and addressing emotional issues early is critical for several reasons, including student well-being, school safety and learning outcomes for all pupils.
-That’s why establishing school-based mental health programs is imperative.
+That’s why establishing school-based social/emotional learning programs is imperative.

 Mental illness has become far more prevalent today, in part because of a reduction in the stigma associated with conditions such as depression and anxiety.